 Here is a list of everything we updated:

 -installed concrete overlay on countertops

 I absolutely love the sleek and minimal outcome.
 But… it took a total of 4 whole months, which is a lot longer than we expected.
 I have to admit, we couldn’t have done it all without my in-laws- they came over many a day to help tear things out, paint, install, and clean up.
 All in all, we learned remodeling is hard work!

 For our guest bathroom, I wanted an inexpensive upgrade that would completely change the current countertops, so I had begun the online search of methods to fill this.
 I found a tutorial on Pinterest from the Bright Green Door Blog on how to spray paint counter tops and I loved her end result!
 So we gave it a try.
-The tutorial said to use Rust-Oleum Stone Creations Spray but we used Valspar Stone Spray because we couldn’t find the Rust-Oleum version in the color we wanted.
+The tutorial said to use Rust-Oleum Stone Creations Spray but we used Valspar Stone Spray because we couldn’t find the Rust-Oleum version in the color we wanted (update 12/5: the Valspar is no longer available).
 I have to admit, we had to do this process twice to get the desired output.
-The first time, we bought the Clear Sealer that is meant to go with the stone spray.
+The first time, we bought the clear sealer that is meant to go with the stone spray.
 We used that as a top coat but it bubbled!
 So we sanded (clarification: Chase sanded) and started from scratch.
 The total cost was around $10!

 Here is the process we used: